-Kerala HC refuses to interfere in the ban on celebrity jumbo from Thrissur Pooram
+Collector-headed panel to take call on ban on Celebrity jumbo from Thrissur Pooram

 Thiruvananthapuram, May 10: The Kerala High Court on Friday refused to interfere in the ban on 54-year-old elephant Thechikottukavu Ramachandran from Pooram festival in Thrissur.